rixiobarrios/intro-to-mongo-mongoose/intro-to-mongo.md

 ## Create, Read, Update and Delete Documents

-We've been creating, reading, updating and deleting our 'data' in our Express apps.
-Now let's learn how to do it using Mongo.
+Let's learn how to create, read, update, and delete documents using Mongo.

 Remember: users are not going to open a Mongo shell and type everything we're going to type.
 We'll eventually be building apps to interact with our database.